-In any case, we were given various assignments throughout the 10 weeks and for one, I chose my own theme: to write a cross-talk monologue that was dramatic in intent not comedic, since cross-talk is almost always used for the latter effect.
+We were given various assignments throughout the 10 weeks and for one, I chose my own theme: to write a cross-talk monologue that was dramatic in intent not comedic, since cross-talk is almost always used for the latter effect.
 The teacher wasn't sure it could be pulled off.
 In any case, this was the piece I wrote, which I rediscovered recently (while nosing around old files) and decided to share here as I doubt it will appear in any future collection (though you never know).
 I hope I did meet my own challenge and do something worthwhile with the form.
 I call it a 'drama-poem' (which may be a misnomer) but I think the repetitions and intercuts create a poetic impact as much as a dramatic one.
-In any case, here it is.
+See what you make of it!

 A Day Without Words

 A Man and a Woman stand at opposite sides of room each lit by a single spot-light.
 They speak directly to us.